Ru

 The Greater Thickness of the Solder Mask

-The inappropriate fixation of solder masks can peel away from the PCB panels.
-It will culminate in the exposed copper plates.
+Improper solder mask adhesion can cause it to peel from the PCB.
+This results in exposed copper.
 This could precipitate the shorts, corrosion, and other inevitable issues.

 You can amplify the solder mask thickness to avoid these predicaments.
 That will equip more surface area for the solder mask molecules to adhere to.